Muyejebo: Content

 The information regarding the use of the shield and throwing spear in combination with one another is part of the same chapter that covers the combined use of the shield and waist sword.

 Modern publication

 Only one copy of the original Muyejebo Beonyeoksokjip has survived to the present day.
-It was found in the Keimyung University library in Daegu, South Korea in 1998, and was granted national treasure status in 2001.
+It is held in the Keimyung University library in Daegu, South Korea in 1998, and was granted national treasure status in 2001.
 The Keimyung University Press republished the Muyejebo Beonyeoksokjip in 1999.